Mozzarella & its Cousins

 |

-Salerno to Ceraso (Parco del Cilento) Day 1: Friday Arrive at Vallo della Lucania-Castelnuovo train station no later than 16.00 / 4.00.
+To Ceraso (Parco del Cilento) Day 1: Sunday Arrive at Vallo della Lucania-Castelnuovo train station no later than 16.00 / 4.00 pm.
 Transfer provided to Agriturismo Petrosa at Ceraso (10 minutes).
 One pick-up only no later than 16.00 / 4.00 pm).
 Session 1: Introduction to course with Maria Sarnataro

 Course Leader